christopher5106/FastAnnotationTool/README.md

 - `--gray=true` extracts as a gray image.
 Default is false.
 Always true in `--backend=opencv` output mode.

-- `--neg_per_pos=1 --neg_width=0.3` defines the number of negative sample to extract per positives and the width of the capture window in percentage to the width of the image (30%).
-By default, no negative (0).

 - `--backend=directory` defines the output format for storing the results.
 Possible values are : directory, lmdb, tesseract, opencv.
 Default value is directory.

 - `--output_class` override the class by the specified class